Sergio Acosta-1st, Wiantinaug

 Stephanie lives in Washington, D.C. where she teaches elementary school art at St. Patrick’s Episcopal Day School.
 She has been a loyal staff member, serving first as the camp babysitter and then becoming the Head of the Waterfront.

-Lauren returns to camp for second half after two summers away.
-She will help in the office and a variety of other areas.
-Lauren, a native of Salisbury, VT, teaches in the Boston area.
+Lauren will help in the office and in a variety of other areas.
+Lauren, a native of Salisbury, VT, teaches science in the Boston area.

 Drew is a resident of Washington, D.C. and graduated from Colorado College.
-He was a camper through the Wilderness.
-In Wiantinaug, he will be the head of canoeing, and assist in wrestling, soccer, baseball, canoeing and rock climbing.
-Drew will also be Assistant Director in Wiantinaug this summer.
+He was a camper through Wilderness.
+This summer he will leading a Wilderness trip with Sam Brakeley.
+In Wiantinaug he assists with canoeing, wrestling, soccer, baseball, and rock climbing.

 Sam is a graduate of Colorado College.
 A former camper through Wilderness, and staffman in Wiantinaug, Sam returns to help lead a Wilderness trip.
 Sam grew up in Japan and Hong Kong.